Learn more about the Center for Literary Publishing

 The Center for Literary Publishing offers graduate students in the English Department at Colorado State University the opportunity to assist in the operations of a small literary press.

-Each year the Center publishes three issues of the literary journal Colorado Review and three single-author collections of poetry.
-The Center also runs two national creative writing contests: the Colorado Prize for Poetry and the Nelligan Prize for Short Fiction.
+Each year the Center publishes three issues of the nationally recognized literary journal Colorado Review and two or three single-author collections of poetry.
+The Center also runs the Colorado Prize for Poetry and the Mountain/West Poetry Series.

 Graduate students may register for 1 to 5 internship credits.
 The expectation (per department guidelines) is that during the semester each intern will work 40 hours for each registered credit, which works out to 3 hours a week for one credit, 6 for two credits, 9 for three credits, and so on.
 Interns must maintain regularly scheduled office hours.
 Occasionally, however, there are special projects that require extra time, so a certain amount of flexibility is expected.